eyedeekay/Wouldn-t-it-be-scary-if-you-could-build-a-surveillance-system-out-of-burner-phones-/README.md

 ### Gathering Intelligence

 Your goal is to gather sensor information from a large number of phones, and interpret it, rapidly when that sensor data indicates the presence of data.
+TODO: Rest of the fucking owl.

 ### Repelling Invaders

 A phone can neither fire nor stop bullets.
 But since we're expecting them to become targets, then it may make sense to defend them in ways which allow the defenders to keep their distance and thoroughly destroying the phone.
+TODO: Link to some like booby-traps or something.
+Brainstorm ideas for making hidden **Device Scanners** dangerous to retrieve.

 ### Profit?

 When the interlopers are removed, the system you have built does not lose it's power.
+TODO: recommend ethically taking down and storing them responsibly in the hands of the civilian network operators.

 - See also: [Passive Device Fingerprint Collection app FIND3, chosen for this purpose](https://github.com/schollz/find3-android-scanner)
 - See also: [Passive Frame Collection App PandaCollector](https://github.com/CoreTheGreat/PandaCollector)